Urban Sketching Kit

 Sketchbook

 This would definitely be the first thing I would recommend upgrading.
 Get a sketchbook with the best paper you can afford.
 100% cotton paper is arguably the best quality you can get for watercolour sketching but it’s hard to find sketchbooks with this type of paper and if you do, they are very expensive.
 Most widely-available watercolour sketchbooks are a blend.
-This higher the percentage of cotton the better (and more expensive the book).
+The higher the percentage of cotton the better (and more expensive the book).

 I would very much recommend trying out Stillman & Birn sketchbooks.
 Strathmore or Hahnemuhle sketchbooks are also good options.
 I have not tried them personally but they both have an excellent reputation and I have seen many other urban sketchers use them.